-If either the Acknowledgment Notice or the Probation action occurs, the ADT will inform the intern's sponsoring university within 5 working days, indicating the nature of the inadequate rating, the rationale for the action, and the action taken by the Internship Administrative Committee.
+If a Remediation Plan is issued, the Training Director will inform the intern's sponsoring university, indicating the nature of the inadequate rating and/or problematic behavior, the rationale for the action, and the action taken by the Internship Administrative Committee.
 The intern shall receive a copy of the letter sent to the sponsoring university.

-Once the Acknowledgment Notice or Probation is issued by the ADT, it is expected that the status of the problem or inadequate rating will be reviewed no later than the next formal evaluation period or, in the case of probation, no later than the time limits identified in the probation statement and/or Human Resources Performance Improvement Plan.
+Once the Acknowledgment Notice or Probation is issued by the Training Director, it is expected that the status of the problem or inadequate rating will be reviewed no later than the next formal evaluation period or, in the case of remediation, no later than the time limits identified in the remediation plan and/or Human Resources Performance Improvement Plan.
 If the problem has been rectified to the satisfaction of the Internship Administrative Committee, the Director, and the intern, the sponsoring university and other appropriate individuals will be informed and no further action will be taken.